andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

 \XeTeXcharclass `\ة=\conb
 ```

 Then we declare the combinations of character classes between which we want to insert the command for the stretchable kashida (which we have yet to define).
-The order of any two characterclasses is significant.
-All possible combinations of characterclasses where you want stretchable kashida must be added to the list.
+The order of any two character classes is significant.
+All possible combinations of character classes where you want stretchable kashida must be added to the list.

 ``` tex
 \XeTeXinterchartoks \confb \confb = {\kashida{}}